-At every meeting of the holders of the TanzaniteOne SA A class shares the provisions of the articles of TanzaniteOne SA relating to general meetings of holders of ordinary shares shall apply mutatis mutandis except that a quorum at any such general meeting of the holders of the A shares shall be a person or persons holding or representing by proxy at least 25% (twenty five per centum) of the issued TanzaniteOne SA A class shares, provided that if at any adjournment of such meeting a quorum is not present, then the provisions of the relevant articles of Tanzanite One SA relating to adjourned meetings shall, mutatis mutandis, apply.
+At every meeting of the holders of the TanzaniteOne SAA class shares the provisions of the articles of TanzaniteOne SA relating to general meetings of holders of ordinary shares shall apply mutatis mutandis except that a quorum at any such general meeting of the holders of the A shares shall be a person or persons holding or representing by proxy at least 25% (twenty five per centum) of the issued TanzaniteOne SAA class shares, provided that if at any adjournment of such meeting a quorum is not present, then the provisions of the relevant articles of Tanzanite One SA relating to adjourned meetings shall, mutatis mutandis, apply.

-Upon the date of redemption of any TanzaniteOne SAA class shares, there shall be paid on any TanzaniteOne SAA class shares redeemed, all preference dividends (including any which are in arrear) accrued in respect of the same, up to the date fixed for redemption thereof, and the preference dividends thereon shall cease to accrue from that date unless, upon surrender of the share certificate in respect of the TanzaniteOne SAA class shares, payment of the redemption moneys is not affected by TanzaniteOne SA.
-The holders of the TanzaniteOne SAA class shares shall deliver the certificate/s representing those TanzaniteOne SAA class shares which are to be redeemed to TanzaniteOne SA at its registered office.
-Upon such delivery of the share certificate/s TanzaniteOne SA and the holders of the TanzaniteOne SAA class shares the amount due in respect of the redemption and shall then be entitled to cancel the relevant TanzaniteOne SAA class shares.
+Upon the date of redemption of any TanzaniteOne SA A class shares, there shall be paid on any TanzaniteOne SA A class shares redeemed, all preference dividends (including any which are in arrear) accrued in respect of the same, up to the date fixed for redemption thereof, and the preference dividends thereon shall cease to accrue from that date unless, upon surrender of the share certificate in respect of the TanzaniteOne SA A class shares, payment of the redemption moneys is not affected by TanzaniteOne SA.
+The holders of the TanzaniteOne SA A class shares shall deliver the certificate/s representing those TanzaniteOne SA A class shares which are to be redeemed to TanzaniteOne SA at its registered office.
+Upon such delivery of the share certificate/s TanzaniteOne SA shall pay to the holders of the TanzaniteOne SA A class shares the amount due in respect of the redemption and shall then be entitled to cancel the relevant TanzaniteOne SA A class shares.